earthcube/geocodes/docs/setup_base_machine_configuration.md

 * ability to request DNS,

 ## MACHINE REQUIREMENTS
-If you are running on Ubuntu, you need to remove the provided docker.com version. [instruction](https://docs.docker.com/engine/install/ubuntu/)
+If you are running on Ubuntu, you need to remove the provided docker.com version.
+[Official docker package](https://docs.docker.com/engine/install/ubuntu/)

 We suggest that for others, confirm that you can run
 ```shell